 "The current investment climate of low interest rates, low but stable growth and most valuation metrics showing no signs of frothiness argues well for continued gains as earnings improve and the PE multiple expands to reflect the current environment."

-NZOG likely to return to two dividends a
+Cashed-up NZOG likely to return to two dividends a year

 New Zealand Oil & Gas says its war-chest is full enough and its cashflows steady enough to return to paying interim dividends for the first time in perhaps 15 years, but there's no prospect of an increase on the current annual payout of six cents a share.